Azure/carnegie-mop/README.md

 ## Overview

-(TBD) This page shows the steps to onboard a model or upload a dataset to the Content Moderation Model Onboarding Pipeline (MOP).
+This page shows the steps to onboard a model or upload a dataset to the Content Moderation Model Onboarding Pipeline (MOP).

 A **MODEL** in MOP normally contains all necessary files to run an inference, usually including environment setup